 In Miami, it's all about the ocean views, and luckily, dozens of properties hug the Atlantic shoreline.
 But here, the key is staying at a hotel in the city's trendy Mid-Beach area.
 You'll not only avoid hours of traffic between downtown and South Beach, but save money, too.
-Churchill Suites Monte Carlo Miami Beach (rates range from $260-$340 per night) offers pretty views, sleek furnishings, and a prime location, as well as floor-to-ceiling windows, balconies, a fully-equipped kitchen, jacuzzi, and two pools.
+Churchill Suites Monte Carlo Miami Beach offers pretty views, sleek furnishings, and a prime location, as well as floor-to-ceiling windows, balconies, a fully-equipped kitchen, a Jacuzzi, and two pools.

-For a more luxe selection, consider Fontainebleau Miami Beach, which supplies ‘50s era elegance and buzzy lounges.
-With rates around $260-$500 per night, Fontainebleau's scene-y hotspots include four signature restaurants, five casual eateries, and two poolside lounges that attract all the action.
+For a more luxe selection, consider Fontainebleau Miami Beach, which supplies ‘50s era elegance and a buzzy ambiance.
+The property's scene-y hotspots include an array of haute drinking and dining offerings plus swanky poolside lounges that attract all the action.
 Don’t miss the Lapis Spa or LIV nightclub for a rarified experience of bespoke playlists and A-listers.

 Miami is packed with lots of activities and attractions to lure you away from the beach.
-Stop at the Perez Art Museum (admission is $16 for adults) to browse contemporary art work representing the city’s colorful international culture.
+Stop at the Perez Art Museum to browse contemporary art work representing the city’s colorful international culture.
 For a more organic art experience, go see the famous open-air art gallery at the Wynwood Walls.
 The outdoor murals reflect the visions of local graffiti artists and the wider international art community.
 And you can’t visit Miami without checking out the vibrant Cuban community of Little Havana.
 Here, stroll down the main boulevard of Calle Ocho and drop in shops, galleries, and restaurants along the street.
-Foodies will love the Little Havana Food Tour ($56 per person for a 2.5-hour tour).
+Foodies will especially love the Little Havana Food Tour